Mobsters, Exhibitionists, Arsonists & Kleptomaniacs

-Bird watchers are in for a real treat at Elephant’s Eye, Hwange.
-Africa is a fantastic destination for serious twitchers and burgeoning bird enthusiasts alike.
-When booking an African safari you will find a wealth of information about the Big Five and other renowned game, however, many visitors find themselves as enthralled by the birdlife as much as the wildlife on this diverse continent.
+Bird watchers on a birding safari are in for a real treat to see the exceptional birds of Hwange National Park.
+Zimbabwe is a fantastic destination for serious twitchers and burgeoning bird enthusiasts alike.
+When booking an African safari experience, you will find a wealth of information about the Big Five and other renowned game, however, many visitors find themselves as enthralled by the birdlife as much as the wildlife on this diverse continent.
 While you are on your game drive or even just relaxing at the lodge, you’ll spot a wide variety of our feathered friends enacting their quirky habits.
 Read below for some of the birds that you can find around the Elephant’s Eye, Hwange concession.

 Not only are they kleptomaniacs, but they have arsonist tendencies too!
-One of our guides at Elephant’s Eye, Hwange has even observed them starting mini-fires to root out insects.
+One of our guides at Elephant’s Eye Tented Camp in Hwange National Park has even observed them starting mini-fires to root out insects.
 During a small bush fire, the bird picked up a burning twig and dropped it further afield where there was no fire and caught the bugs that flew up.
 Definitely the kind of bird whom you don’t want to get on their bad side.

 Book Tour Stay at Nantwich Lodge: Our reservations team can assist with tailor-made safari tours and travel packages to Hwange National Park, Zimbabwe.
 Contact us now to secure your stay and experience an extraordinary journey amidst the wonders of Hwange.
 Your African adventure awaits!